Brain Research Foundation Scientific Innovations Award 2016

-To be eligible, the nominee must be a full-time associate/full professor working in the area of studies of brain function in health and disease.
+The nominated candidate must be a full-time professor or associate professor at an invited US institution, working in the area of studies of brain function in health and disease.
 Current major NIH or other peer-reviewed funding is preferred but evidence of such funding in the past three years is essential.
 Studies should be related to either normal human brain development or specifically identified disease states.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.
 The grant proposal must detail a new research project that is not funded by other sources.
 This grant is not to be used as a source of bridge funding.

 UW–Madison has been invited to nominate one senior faculty member to submit a Letter of Intent.

 Applications for Internal Review

 To submit your application, follow this link: https://inic-uwmadison.fluidreview.com/

 - Name, Academic Title and Contact Information

 - NIH Style Biographical sketch with other support page (5 page maximum)